uphold/docs/_transactions.md

 Returns an array of [Transaction Objects](#transaction-object).

 <aside class="notice">
-  Be advised that this method has the potential to return a great deal of data.
+  Be advised that this method can potentially return a large amount of data.
 </aside>

 ## Get Transaction (Public)